Mrgove10/Mine.Js/README.md

 Can i fall off the map ? **Yes, you will be teleported to the top of the map if you fall off**

 can i generate another environment ? **Yes, just refresh the tab**

+I can't jump ! **make sure you are very close to the block you are trying to jmp when pressing the jump key**